amnn/3rd-year-report/report.md

 oracle caused the wrong rule to be removed.
 We will use this fact later when improving the algorithm's performance in the face of errors.

+\begin{definition}[Rounds]\label{def:rounds}
+  Continuing from our invariant, we define a \textit{round} of the learning algorithm in terms of the stream of counter-examples returned by the oracle:
+  The algorithm begins a new round whenever a false-negative counter-example,
+  $c_-$ is given.
+By convention, processing $c_-$ is part of the preceding round, and $c_-$ is witness to some error in its round.
+\end{definition}

 \begin{figure}[htbp]
   \caption{\textsc{Diagnose} implementation.}\label{list:diagnose}
   \input{aux/diagnose.tex}